 The modern farmhouse home has come to adopt the rugged board and batten shutter.
 The simple straightforward approach perfectly contrasts contemporary features that may have been infused into the overall design.
 Modern farmhouse shutters rarely require operation, eliminating the need to consider venting, light control, or security.
 To complete the appearance, installation with authentic exterior shutter hardware is recommended.

-Paint colors were restricted in the late-1800s and early 1900s so the available palette was limited.
-Black exterior shutters were the standard.
-It is recommended for vintage farmhouses to remain historically accurate.
+Shutter paint colors were restricted in the late-1800s and early 1900s so the available palette was limited.
+Black shutters were the standard.
+It is recommended for vintage estates to remain historically accurate.
 However, modern farmhouses have leniency in the paint color selected.

 Adaptations of the farmhouse style are many and varied.
-Many consider the French farmhouse style the original benchmark, while others champion the American version.
+Many consider the French style the original benchmark, while others champion the American version.
 Both are beautiful in their own right.